Furlong Vision Correction was awarded the Jefferson Award in 2011 for the Gift of Sight Program.

 Dr. Furlong started the Gift of Sight program in 2002.
-The current program provides Custom Bladeless Wavefront LASIK, PRK and Keratoconus procedures to deserving individuals in strong need of vision correction.
-Since launching the program Dr. Furlong has provided services to 130 individuals, donating more than $840,000 in procedures.
-HOPE Services, The American Cancer Society, Diabetes Society of Santa Clara County, Valle Monte League, Junior League of San Jose and Make-A-Wish Foundation have been past recipients of the program.
+This annual, charitable program provides consultations, Advanced Topography-Guided Custom LASIK and Photorefractive Keratectomy (PRK) procedures and post-operative appointments at no cost for up to 10 deserving individuals in strong need of vision correction.
+Since launching the program, Dr. Furlong has provided services to 149 recipients, donating more than $950,000 in procedures.

 This year, we worked with Kelly Estes and The Cost of Courage Foundation to identify military veterans who would benefit from this program.
 “The Cost of Courage Foundation supports the educational and personal needs of deserving military veterans in our community to ensure a successful transition back into civilian life so this is a great partnership with our Gift of Sight program,” said Dr. Furlong.

 We also work with our optometric partners to identify possible recipients and this year, we had two patients submitted by Dr. Ted Bailey, Plager Vision and Optometric Center in Santa Cruz.

 Hank Provost served in the Air Force from 1974 to1981 as an electronics technician trained in solid-state theory.
 As a Communication Commander, Hank was in charge of a squadron of 500 at Keesler Air Force Base in Mississippi.